 Leslie has been teaching for over 30 years in both special and general education classrooms.
 For the past 15 years, and has acted as the director of Big Springs Educational Therapy Center and School.
 Within this setting, she conducts evaluations, teaches students with Asperger’s Syndrome/High Functioning Autism, oversees our professional team, and conducts educational therapy.
 Leslie is also an adjunct professor for the UCR extension program and teaches classes on Educational Therapy and Assessments.
 She has her Multiple-Subject CA Clear Teaching Credential with a Master’s in Special Education.
 Leslie lives in Temecula with her husband.
-She has three children and two grandchildren.
+She has three children and three grandchildren.

 Chris Huscher, B.A. - Director of Middle School High School Support Program